skinnybeans/aws-learning-projects/project-1.md

 You'll notice it's kindly asking us to update the packages on the instance.
 Keeping instances patched is a good habit to get into.
 When instances are publicly accessible through the internet we really want to make sure there are no security exploits that a hacker can take advantage of.

-If you run the command suggested above: `sudo yum update` your instance will get patch up.
+If you run the command suggested above: `sudo yum update` your instance will get patched up.
 However you'll notice that it prompts you if you want to install the updates.

 In our case we always want to install the updates, and there are times that prompting for user input will break automation scripts that we write.